• Skip to primary navigation

 Anytime I have a guest from the UK on the podcast, I ask them this question.
 I receive 3 general responses:

-1. A pudding is the British equivalent to the American word “dessert”.
+1. A pudding is a British equivalent to the American word “dessert”.

 So!
 It’s called a steak and kidney pudding because it’s steak and kidney in a thick gravy, encased in a thick suet crust, then steamed rather than baked.